-But, the utilities sector continues to face multiple challenges that set to derail its smooth operations.
-And, one major challenge, is the lack of effective asset management.
+But, the utility sector continues to face multiple challenges that can derail its smooth operations.

 For instance, from 2014-2018, gas and electricity utility providers paid out a huge £29 million for failing to meet guaranteed service standards.